GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 +----------------------+-------------------------------------------------------------------------------------+
 ```

-The last two are valid but are not usually queried directly, but instead the same query is used on a broker and this query in the core is used as a building block.
+The last two are valid but are not usually queried directly.

 ### Broker Queries

-The Following queries will be answered by a broker.
+The following queries will be answered by a broker:

 ```eval_rst
 +----------------------+-------------------------------------------------------------------------------------+